House of Pešinoski family

-The House of Pešinoski family, or House of Pešinovci is a house in the village of Vevčani, Vevčani Municipality, Macedonia.
-The house belongs to the Pešinoski family and the building is registered as a Cultural Heritage of Macedonia.
+The House of Pešinoski family, or House of Pešinovci is a house in the village of Vevčani, Vevčani Municipality, North Macedonia.
+The house belongs to the Pešinoski family and the building is registered as a Cultural Heritage of North Macedonia.

 History

 The house was built in 1927 year before the old House of Pluškoski family from the XVIII-XIX century, which forms an architectural complex.

 Architecture

 The building is a tall house with a ground floor and two upper floors.
 It contains a two-level porch and a double central veranda with a distinctly differentiated winter apartment in the mezzanine and summer apartment on the first floor.
 The first (ground) floor and the second floor are made of stone, leveled with wooden sashes in dry masonry.
 There are brick decorations above the first floor windows.
 The third floor to the east and west is of stone, and the rest of the walls are of solid brick.
 Above the wooden windows there is an arched brick decoration.
 The mezzanine construction is made with beams of chestnut wood.
 The roof is multi-pitched, it is also made of chestnut beams, with tiles on a canvas of boards.
 The wooden roof structural beams, which form the eaves, end with decorations.
 The internal doors, floors, as well as the mezzanine pillar are made of chestnut wood.